 Citizens of the following countries can apply for a Saudi tourist eVisa online or receive a visa on arrival at Saudi airports.
 The eVisa programme launched with 49 countries in September 2019 and has since expanded — most recently adding eight countries in August 2023 including Albania, Azerbaijan, Georgia, Kyrgyzstan, Maldives, South Africa, Tajikistan, and Uzbekistan.
 Note that Uzbekistan and Tajikistan were subsequently removed from the list in April 2025.

-As of March 2026, the following nationalities are eligible for the Saudi eVisa:
+As of early 2026, the following nationalities are eligible for the Saudi eVisa:

 | Region | Eligible Countries |